Wellington 'miracle' lauded

 First it was "the coolest little capital", now Wellington is being lauded as the "little city that could, and did".

-Wellington's "miracle" transformation has been lauded from "dull" and one-dimensional to bustling with creative and cultural enterprise has been praised in an article published on the popular news and blog site Huffington Post's Australian edition.
+Wellington's "miracle" transformation from "dull" and one-dimensional to bustling with creative and cultural enterprise has been praised in an article published on the Huffington Post's Australian edition.

 On Friday, Wellington was lauded for its transition from a city dependent on Government employment to one thriving with entrepreneurship and self-starters on the wide-reaching news and blogging site, which has a global audience of 214 million people, and 1.18m readers in Australia.